 Before joining UC Davis, Jaffe served as director of the Energy Forum and was the Wallace S. Wilson Fellow in Energy Studies at Rice University’s James A. Baker III Institute for Public Policy.
 Her research focuses on oil and natural gas geopolitics, strategic energy policy, corporate investment strategies in the energy sector, and energy economics.
 Jaffe, a former senior editor and Middle East analyst for Petroleum Intelligence Weekly, is a widely-published author who co-wrote with Mahmoud El-Gamal, Oil, Dollars, Debt and Crises: The Global Curse of Black Gold (Cambridge University Press, January 2010).
 She also served as co-editor of Energy in the Caspian Region: Present and Future (Palgrave, 2002) and Natural Gas and Geopolitics: From 1970 to 2040 (Cambridge University Press, 2006).

 A frequent keynote speaker at major energy industry and investment conferences and at board meetings of industry and environmental NGOs, Jaffe has testified on Capital Hill on energy matters as well as to governments in Europe, the Middle East and Asia.
-She currently serves as a member of the US National Petroleum Council, an advisory board member of GE Ecoimagination, and chair of the Global Agenda Council on the Future of Oil and Gas with the World Economic Forum (Davos).
-She is also a member of the Council On Foreign Relations and an advisor to California’s Petroleum Advisory Committee, and senior advisor to the UC Office of the Chief Investment Officer of the Regents.
+She currently serves as a member of the US National Petroleum Council, and chair of the Global Agenda Council on the Future of Oil and Gas with the World Economic Forum (Davos).
+She is a member of the Council On Foreign Relations, an advisor to California’s Petroleum Advisory Committee, and senior advisor to the UC Office of the Chief Investment Officer of the Regents.

 She is a frequently quoted commentator on oil and energy policy in the international media, appearing regularly on a variety of television programs and in web and print media, including CNN, The News Hour with Jim Lehrer, FOX, Al-Jazeera TV, MSNBC, National Public Radio, The Wall Street Journal and The Financial Times of London.
 Her writings have been featured in The New York Times, The Wall Street Journal, Dow Jones International, and Petroleum Intelligence Weekly.
 She has a regular blog on energy matters in the Houston Chronicle and contributes on energy and climate to The WSJ’s “The Experts.”